-There was a bit of effort involved using the seat pillow, blanket and my jumper to prop my camera up against the window.
+There was a bit of effort involved using a pillow, blanket and my jumper to prop my camera up against the window.
 I pulled the window shade down onto the lens, then shoved my scarf around it to block out the bright cabin light.

 At first, I could see I was capturing a very faint pink aurora on the horizon, it could almost be mistaken for airglow but the colour looked more like pink aurora.

 I spoke to a member of the Qantas cabin staff and mentioned that there was aurora expected to the south tonight and if the pilots see anything maybe they could let me know, as they’re in a darker cockpit.

 It Did Not Look Like That Out The Window